Kosovo Liberation Army: In Kosovo

 The original core of KLA in the early 1990s was a closely knitted group of commanders consisting of commissioned and non commissioned officers belonging to reserve, regular and territorial defense units of the Yugoslav army (JNA).
 In 1996, the KLA consisted of only a few hundred fighters.
 Within the context of the armed struggle, in 1996-1997 a report by the CIA noted that the KLA could mobilize tens of thousands of supporters in Kosovo within a two to three year time frame.
 By the end of 1998, the KLA had 17,000 men.
-While religion was not an explicit ideology of the KLA, it was practically fully made up of muslim-Albanians.
+While religion was not an explicit ideology of the KLA, it was practically fully made up of Muslim-Albanians.

 Foreign volunteers

 Albanian recruits from neighbouring Macedonia joined the KLA and their numbers ranged from several dozen into the thousands.
-Following the war some Albanians from Macedonia have felt that their military participation and assistance to fellow Kosovan Albanians during the conflict has not been properly recognised in Kosovo.
+Following the war some Albanians from Macedonia have felt that their military participation and assistance to fellow Kosovar Albanians during the conflict has not been properly recognised in Kosovo.

 Former KLA spokesman Jakup Krasniqi said that volunteers came from "Sweden, Belgium, the UK, Germany and the U.S.".
-The KLA included many foreign volunteers from West Europe, mostly from Germany and Switzerland, and also ethnic Albanians from the U.S.
+The KLA included many foreign volunteers from West Europe, mostly from Germany and Switzerland, and also ethnic Albanians from the U.S. Roland Bartetzko was one of the German volunteers who reportedly fought in the KLA.

 According to the Serbian Ministry of Foreign Affairs, by September 1998 there were foreign mercenaries from Albania, Saudi Arabia, Yemen, Afghanistan, Bosnia and Herzegovina (Muslims) and Chechnya in the KLA ranks.
 Citing a 2003 report by the Serbian government, academics Lyubov Mincheva and Ted Gurr claim that the Abu Bekir Sidik mujahideen unit of 115 members operated in Drenica in May–June 1998, and dozen of its members were Saudis and Egyptians, reportedly funded by Islamist organizations.
 They further claim that the group was later disbanded, and no permanent Jihadist presence was established.
 The failure of Islamists groups to gain a foothold with the ranks of the separatist movement is related to the secular foundation of Albanian nationalism and the heavily secular attitudes of Kosovo Albanians which did not leave room for the development of Islamist ideologies.
+On 18 July 1998, the VJ ambushed a column of KLA militants and foreign mujahideen, killing 4 militants and 18 mujahideen.
+Human Rights Watch advisor Fred C. Abrahams speculates that the KLA may have deliberately led the mujahideen into a trap by the KLA as part of a plan to reduce the influence of Islamic extremists within the organization's ranks.

 During the Kosovo conflict Milošević and his supporters portrayed the KLA as a terrorist organisation of militant Islam.
 The CIA advised the KLA to avoid involvement with Muslim extremists.
 The KLA rejected offers of assistance from Muslim fundamentalists.
 There was an understanding within the ranks of the KLA that foreign assistance from Muslim fundamentalists would limit support toward the cause of Kosovo Albanians in the West.